Skip to main content

 Key Architecture Concepts

 systemd services.
-In production, each agent service (mavlink, api, video, cloud, health, wfb) runs as a separate systemd unit.
-The supervisor service manages them.
+In production, each agent service runs as a separate systemd unit.
+Many units run native Rust binaries (the supervisor, MAVLink router, control front, cloud relay, video, radio).
+Others run Python (the residual API, health, and the ground-station hardware managers).
+A Rust supervisor orchestrates the unit catalog through systemd.
 For development, you can run individual services directly.
 HAL board profiles.
 Each supported SBC has a YAML profile (src/ados/hal/boards/*.yaml) that describes its hardware: serial ports, camera paths, GPIO pins, capabilities.
 The agent reads the profile at boot and configures itself accordingly.
 IPC via Unix sockets.
 Agent services communicate through Unix domain sockets at /run/ados/.
 The MAVLink service writes parsed telemetry to /run/ados/mavlink.sock.
 Other services read from it.
+API runtime facade.
+Residual Python API route modules should use the accessors in ados.api.runtime for telemetry, FC, video, WFB-ng, and parameter state.
+If a new route needs more runtime data, add a facade method instead of reading private process fields from a route handler.

 Pull Request Guidelines